satwikkansal/wtfpython/README.md

 5
 ```

-### Explaination
+##### 💡 Explaination
 - Scopes nested inside class definition ignore names bound at the class level.
 - A generator expression has its own scope.
-- Starting in 3.X, list comprehensions also have their own scope.
+- Starting from Python 3.X, list comprehensions also have their own scope.

-## In-place update functions of mutable object types
+### From filled to None in one instruction...

 ```py
 some_list = [1, 2, 3]